Search and Replace across all Repositories in a GitLab Instance

 Before enforcing the new image names via OPA, we thought about helping the teams to change the image name instead of blocking their deployments.
 Manually digging through 200+ services from 40+ teams was not an option.
 Let the automation begin.

-How to clone a Company
+How to Clone a Company

 GitLab has a neat CLI tool called glab